Cotissima/JFFS_microbiome_first_characterisation/README.md

 3. Department of Infectious Disease Epidemiology, London School of Hygiene and Tropical Medicine, UK
 4. Center for Bioinformatics and Integrative Biology, Universidad Andres Bello, Chile
 -------------------------------------------------------------------------------------
+Raw sequences can be accessed via the European Nucleotide Archive (ENA) under the study accession PRJEB365555.

 The repository contains the following folders:

 - Fasqc